feldera/techdemo-spreadsheet/README.md

 # 1bln Cell Spreadsheet Techdemo

+**Note** This repository is archived; we no longer host/maintain the demo on xls.feldera.io.
+The code is still fine to be used as a reference to use and run.

 This is a tech demo showing incremental computation for a simple, spreadsheet-like application.
 The application uses feldera as the DBMS/incremental compute engine, axum as the backend and egui as the frontend.